-COVID-19 Vaccine TrackerScience-based information to help you stay informed about the safety and availability of a COVID-19 vaccine
+COVID-19 Vaccine TrackerScience-based information to help you stay informed about the safety, availability and updated recommendations for COVID-19 vaccination.

 The Path to Defeating COVID‑19

 As the trusted champion for lung health, the American Lung Association is focused on slowing the spread and defeating COVID-19.
-To further protect the overall population and those most vulnerable, we need a sufficiently high proportion of the population to get vaccinated to stop coronavirus transmission.
-The introduction of COVID-19 vaccines gives us hope.
+To protect the overall population and those most vulnerable, COVID-19 vaccines are recommended, readily available and effective at protecting people from getting severe COVID-19 illness.
+People who are up to date on their COVID-19 vaccines have the best available protection against COVID-19.

 COVID-19 Vaccine Progress to Date in the U.S.